-The Community Design Workshop has been developed as an outreach course to provide design, research, and development opportunities for organizations and agencies.
-It provides students from architecture, planning, and historic preservation with an opportunity to work an interdisciplinary setting with an actual project client from the surrounding neighborhoods.
+The Community Design Workshop has been developed as an outreach course to provide design, research, and development assistance to community-based organizations and agencies.
+It provides students from architecture, planning, and historic preservation with an opportunity to work in an interdisciplinary setting with an actual project client from the surrounding neighborhoods.